Discover the Scottish Highlands & Skye, where you’ll be taken aback by the spectacular views at every turn.

 A highlight is the epic train journey from Fort William to Mallaig, hailed as one of the world’s finest.
 Whilst a trip to the Highlands wouldn’t be complete without sampling whisky, discovering the mysteries of Loch Ness and experiencing the magic of Skye.

-- Five nights accommodation
+- Five nights in three-star accommodation with breakfast

 - The services of a Riviera Travel tour manager